Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 import seamonsters as sea
 ```

-If you want to use the seamonsters library or the robot simulator, you will need to clone [SeamonstersTemplate](https://github.com/seamonsters-2605/SeamonstersTemplate) using Git, and make your `robot.py` file in this folder.
+If you want to use the seamonsters library or the robot simulator, you will need to clone with Git or Download [SeamonstersTemplate](https://github.com/seamonsters-2605/SeamonstersTemplate), and make your `robot.py` file in this folder.
 [Here](../robot-sim) is a tutorial on using the robot simulator.

 - [`wpilib.IterativeRobot`](#wpilibiterativerobot): All of your robot code goes here
 - [`sea.GeneratorBot`](#seageneratorbot): An alternative to IterativeRobot, for more complex sequences